huridocs/uwazi-documentation/admin-docs/managing-settings.md

 Step 4: Click the green **Save** button.

-## How to configure your collections contact and submission forms
+## How to configure your collection's contact and submission forms

 ### Mailer configuration